White Russian Cocktail Recipe: A Coffee Lover’s Variation

 1. Prepare The Glass

-Chill an 8-ounce rocks glass, and fill it halfway with ice cubes.
+Chill a 240-ml rocks glass, and fill it halfway with ice cubes.

-Pro tip: To amplify the flavor, use coffee ice cubes to avoid diluting the drink as the ice melts.
+Pro tip: To amplify the flavour, use coffee ice cubes to avoid diluting the drink as the ice melts.
 To make them, simply freeze brewed coffee in an ice cube tray.

 2. Pull A Single Shot Of Espresso

 Using an espresso machine, pull a single shot of espresso.
 You can pull it into a demitasse cup and add it to the prepared glass or just pull it directly over the ice cubes to save time.
-If you don’t have an espresso machine, an ounce of strong brewed coffee from an Aeropress or Moka pot is a fine substitute.
+If you don’t have an espresso machine, a 30-ml of strong brewed coffee from an Aeropress or Moka pot is a fine substitute.

-Pro tip: Use 1 ounce of storebought or homemade cold brew coffee concentrate instead of espresso.
+Pro tip: Use 30 ml of storebought or homemade cold brew concentrate instead of espresso.

 3. Add The Alcohol

-Top the espresso with 2 ounces of vodka and 1 ounce of Kahlua.
+Top the espresso with 60 ml of vodka and 30 ml of Kahlua.
 Mix everything together.

 4. Add Cream To Taste

 Pro tip: Feeling fancy?
 Put your cream into a chilled mason jar and shake it well.
-This will aerate it and add body, just like the cold foam topping at your favorite cafe.
+This will aerate it and add body, just like the cold foam topping at your favourite cafe.

-Like it’s close cousin – the black Russian cocktail – the traditional White Russian is a simple and delicious drink.
-Coffee lovers will prefer our variation on this coffee classic.
+The traditional White Russian is a simple and delicious cocktail, but coffee lovers will prefer this variation.
 The rich shot of espresso doesn’t just put an extra pep in your step.
 It balances the liqueur’s sweetness and adds an appealing creamy body to the drink.
 We think the Dude would abide.

 Did you try this recipe?
 Once you sober up, let us know your thoughts in the comments below!

-The difference between a White Russian and a Black Russian cocktail is that the latter does not contain any dairy.
-Adding cream is what gives the White Russian its color and name.
+The difference between a White Russian and a Black Russian is that a Black Russian does not contain any dairy.
+Adding cream is what gives the White Russian its colour and name.

 Irish coffee is a cocktail with coffee.
 In making Irish coffee, the following ingredients are needed: coffee, brown sugar, and Irish whiskey, usually topped with whipped cream.
 Unlike White Russians, it is a warm cocktail best suited to cold weather sipping.